obfns/resonance-webapp-docs/docs/concepts/demand-hqs/recommendations.md

 **Advantages**

-- Low customer activity required to provide beneficial recommendations.
+- Beneficial recommendations can be provided even when customer activity is low.
-- Performs better than alternatives when the product catalog is vast.
+- Performs better than alternatives when the product catalog is vast (breadth).
 - Can be used to provide recommendations for new products.

 **Disadvantages**

-- Generally lower impact than interaction-based recommendations when vast scale has been achieved (but more effective otherwise).
+- Generally lower impact than interaction-based recommendations on small product catalogs (but more effective otherwise).

 #### Recently Viewed Products